Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Business Tax Services includes processing new business locating into the City as well as annual renewals and business location transfers, processing temporary sale and vendor permits and residential garage sale permits.
+Business Tax Services includes processing new business locating into the City, annual renewals and business location transfers and residential garage sale permits.

 Code Enforcement includes zoning compliance for residential and non-residential areas of the City, processes violations for compliance and the presenting of cases to the Code Enforcement Board.